 - Helps children increase their listening skills and attention span.

-We need volunteers to help with Ellie the Elephant, our bookmobile.
-Ellie goes to the classrooms every morning and afternoon.
-It takes an average of 30 minutes each time depending on how many classes need Ellie to stop.
-If you would like to help with Ellie the bookmobile one time every week, please contact the librarian to schedule a day and time.
+We need 5 volunteers to help with Ellie the Elephant, our bookmobile.
+Ellie goes to the classrooms every morning starting at 8:00.
+It takes an average of 30-60 minutes each morning depending on how many classes need Ellie to stop.
+If you would like to help with Ellie the bookmobile one time every week, please contact the librarian to schedule the day that works best for you.

 Shared Reading Tips